Canna Campsite is a campsite & bunkhouse on the Island of Canna!

 Whats at the campsite?

-Pitches : for up to 8 tents - just choose your spot and pitch up!
+Pitches : just choose your spot for the best view and pitch up!

 Caravans: our two caravans sited near the farm steadings are fully equipped and can sleep 4-6 people.